 Also, PIP won’t cover if you if your injuries were caused by using:

-In some cases you can purchase PIP on your motorcycle insurance policy.
-But, don’t be surprised by the high cost.
+In some cases, you can purchase PIP on your motorcycle insurance policy.
+However, don’t be surprised by the high cost.

 In Washington State, PIP will pay for expenses up to three years after the accident.
-But, do notify the insurance company as soon as possible after the accident to start the claim process.
-If you wait to long to report the accident, you may be denied coverage.
+Of course, you’ll want to notify the insurance company as soon as possible after the accident to start the claim process.
+If you wait too long to report the accident, you may be denied coverage.

-If you end up needing to file a PIP claim, you might hear the term “PIP subrogration.”
+If you end up needing to file a PIP claim, you might hear the term “PIP subrogation.”
 While that’s a fancy term, the definition is pretty simple.

 In Washington, you are not barred from filing a lawsuit against the at-fault driver, even if you have PIP.
 PIP is designed to provide quick access to funds for less serious accidents.
 Remember, most PIP policies have a limit of $10,000 in medical expenses.
 It’s very easy to rack up charges much greater than this if you end up in the ER or need a hospital stay.
 For this reason, you may need to pursue a settlement from the at-fault driver’s insurance company.